gramineproject/graphene/README.md

     make SGX=1 DEBUG=1

-Using "make SGX=1" in the test or regression directory will automatically generate the enclave signatures (in .sig files).
-It takes you around 10 minutes to get Graphene-SGX ready to use
+Using "make SGX=1" in the test or regression directory will automatically generate the enclave signatures (.sig files).

 __2.1.3 Run Built-in Examples in Graphene-SGX

 There are a few built-in examples under LibOS/shim/test/.
-The "native" folder includes a rich set of C programs and "apps" folder includes a few real software applications, such as python, memcached, and so on.
+The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.

-(1) Build and run C-based Hello World programs in Graphene-SGX
+(1) Build and run a Hello World program with Graphene on SGX
 - go to LibOS/shim/test/native, build the enclaves via command:

       make SGX=1